2018–19 La Salle Explorers women's basketball team

-The 2018–19 La Salle Explorers women's basketball team will represent La Salle University during the 2018–19 NCAA Division I women's basketball season.
-The Explorers, led by first year head coach Mountain MacGillivray, play their home games at Tom Gola Arena and were members of the Atlantic 10 Conference.
+The 2018–19 La Salle Explorers women's basketball team represented La Salle University during the 2018–19 NCAA Division I women's basketball season.
+The Explorers, led by first year head coach Mountain MacGillivray, played their home games at Tom Gola Arena and were members of the Atlantic 10 Conference.
 They finished the season 6–25, 3–13 in A-10 to finish in a tie for last place.
 They lost in the first round of the A-10 women's tournament to Dayton.

 Media

 La Salle Explorers Sports Network

 Select Explorers games will be broadcast online by the La Salle Portal.
 The A-10 Digital Network will carry all non-televised Explorers home games and most conference road games.